openhab/openhab-addons/bundles/org.openhab.binding.http/README.md

 Transformations can be used if the supplied value (or the required value) is different from what openHAB internal types require.

-The relevant transformation service needs to be installed via the Main UI before use.
+The relevant transformation service needs to be installed via the Main UI or addons.cfg before use.

 Here are a few examples to unwrap an incoming value via `stateTransformation` from a complex response: